FranXavier12/ETL-in-Python-and-SQL/README.md

    - Schedules the job with **Apache Airflow** running in **WSL2/Ubuntu**.
    - Loads credentials from an **Airflow Connection** (`mysql_conn`).

-> This repo captures the end-to-end flow we used in practice (with the gotchas fixed).

 ---

 ## Prereqs